Chemical118/ProRF.jl/docs/src/index.md

 ```

 ### Find best random forest arguments
-`ProRF` helps you find arguments for the random forset.
+`ProRF` helps you find arguments for the random forest.
 ```julia
 using ProRF, Printf